 In March 2016, after an on-site AML inspection, the DFSA issued eight orders to the Bank, and in September 2016, the Bank submitted a statement to the effect that, in its assessment, the Bank was in compliance with the orders.
-The final statement from the DFSA included a notification to the Danish Public Prosecutor for Serious Economic and International Crime, and the Bank was reported to the police for non-compliance with AML legislation on correspondent banks.
+The final statement from the DFSA included a notification to SØIK, and the Bank was reported to the police for non-compliance with AML legislation on correspondent banks.
 On December 21, 2017, the Bank accepted a fine in the amount of DKK 12.5 million for violation of Danish AML legislation.
 The fine was given for not having monitored transactions executed as part of business relations in the period from November 2012 to the issuing of an order on March 15, 2016 (which was to be implemented by August 1, 2016) to ensure that the transactions matched the undertaking's or the person's knowledge of the customer and the customer's business and risk profile, including, where necessary, the origin of the funds since the Bank in relation to transactions executed in connection with its correspondent bank relationships did not monitor transactions where the transactions did not involve a customer of the Bank.
 In October 2017, the DFSA conducted a follow-up inspection at the Bank.
 The purpose of the inspection was to assess the Bank's compliance with the DFSA's AML orders from March 2016.
 At the inspection, the DFSA found that the Bank had complied with all orders except the aspect of the order on the establishment of correspondent bank relationships that involves ensuring that the information obtained by the Bank is included to a sufficient degree in the decision-making basis for the Bank's management.
 The DFSA noted that the Bank, after the follow-up inspection, has taken initiatives to ensure that the Bank's management is informed in a sufficiently clear manner about the risk associated with the establishment of a correspondent bank relationship.

-As announced in October 2017, the Bank was placed under investigation by the French Tribunal de Grande Instance de Paris court in relation to suspicions of money laundering concerning transactions carried out by customers of Danske Bank Estonia from 2008 to 2011.
-The investigation relates to transactions in the amount of approximately EUR 15 million that was transferred to France during 2008-2011 by former customers at Danske Bank Estonia.
-The customers were part of the portfolio of foreign customers at Danske Bank Estonia (non-resident customers).
+As announced in October 2017, the Bank was placed under investigation by the French court Tribunal de Grande Instance de Paris in relation to suspicions of money laundering concerning transactions carried out by customers of Danske Bank Estonia from 2008 to 2011.
+The investigation related to transactions in the amount of approximately EUR 15 million that was transferred to France during 2008 to 2011 by former customers at Danske Bank Estonia.
+The customers were part of the Bank's Estonian branch's non-resident portfolio.
 The Bank has subsequently terminated all accounts in that portfolio.
 The transactions are included in the Bank's ongoing investigation of the situation at its Estonian branch, as discussed above.
-On January 25, 2018, the French court Tribunal de Grande Instance de Paris changed the status of the Bank in the investigation to that of an assisted witness.
-This means that the Bank is no longer placed under formal investigation, but still forms part of the case as an assisted witness.
+On January 25, 2018, the French court Tribunal de Grande Instance de Paris changed the status of the Bank in the investigation to that of an assisted witness and no longer placed under formal investigation.
+On February 7, 2019, the Bank was again placed under formal investigation ("mise en examen") by the investigating judge at the French court Tribunal de Grande Instance de Paris in connection with an investigation into suspicion of money laundering related to certain transactions in the terminated portfolio of non-resident customers of the Bank's Estonian branch in the period from 2007 to 2014.
+The investigation covers transactions amounting to around DKK 160 million.
+In May 2019, the Bank posted bail in the amount of approximately DKK 80 million.